epfl-lara/ScalaZ3/README.md

 B) Download sbt (see 2 above).

 C) The 'package' command in the current build script does not work with Windows; there is no equivalent for the gcc command.
-Run 'package' anyway so that it compiles the Java/Scala sources and generates the JNI header files.
+Run 'javah' so that it compiles the Java/Scala sources and generates the JNI header files.

 D) Assuming you have copied the 'include' and 'bin' directories from the Z3 distribution in z3/[z3version], the following command should compile the shared